Two people who had separated after being in a relationship could still qualify as a “couple”. This was for the purpose of applying to adopt a child.

 Under the Act, the court could make an adoption order on the application of one person if satisfied that “the person is the partner of a parent of the person to be adopted”.

 The court granted the application.
-It held that the issue was whether X and Y were “living as partners in an enduring family relationship” and thus a “couple” for the purposes of the Act.
+It held that the issue was whether X and Y were “living as partners in an enduring family relationship,” thus a “couple” for the purposes of the Act.

 Whether people were living as partners in an enduring family relationship was a question of fact and degree for the court to consider in every case.
-The fact that two people had never married or been civil partners was not a disqualifying factor.
+Additionally, the fact that two people had never married or been civil partners was not a disqualifying factor.

-It was not necessary for them to be sharing the same property; what was required was an unambiguous intention to create and maintain family life and a factual matrix which was consistent with that intention.
-There was no rule requiring intimacy, conjugality, or co-habitation to be a component of an enduring family relationship.
+It was not necessary for them to be sharing the same property.
+What was required was an unambiguous intention to create and maintain family life.
+There needed to be a factual matrix which was consistent with that intention.
+Notably, there was no rule requiring intimacy, conjugality, or co-habitation to be a component of an enduring family relationship.

 Family life existed between X, Y and C2.
-X had played an equal role in the care of C2 while the couple lived together, and she continued to do so in the shared care regime which they had since established.
+X had played an equal role in the care of C2 while the couple lived together.
+She continued to do so in the shared care regime which they had since established.

 They were a completely integrated and close family unit.
 The law permitted the court to conclude that they were living as partners in an enduring family relationship.